dymmond/asyncmq/docs/contributing.md

 $ hatch run test:test
 ```

-Because AsyncQueue uses pytest, any additional arguments will be passed.
+Because AsyncMQ uses pytest, any additional arguments will be passed.
 More info within the
 [pytest documentation](https://docs.pytest.org/en/latest/how-to/usage.html)

 To run the linting, use: